-How did a Yiddish love song become a Nazi bootleg that helped to bring down the Third Reich?
-Was Israel’s first international legal battle really over a sing-along?
-Were Eurovision outfits a protest against terrorism?
-Was Jewish mambo a thing?
+How did a Yiddish love song turn into a Nazi bootleg that backfired?
+Was Israel’s first big international legal battle really over a campfire sing-along?
+Were those wild Eurovision outfits actually a protest against terror?
+And was Jewish mambo really a thing?!

 MISSION